 Other aspects to consider are cash calls

 Cash calls have many variable considerations for each joint venture where they are applied.
-However, there are three essential aspects to consider them.
+However, there are three essential aspects to consider.

 An operating partner can make a cash call to itself